An Unfolding Life

 Following The Thread of Our Core Needs

 What really drives our actions, reactions, and relationships?
 Beneath every conversation, conflict, or collaboration lies a set of core needs influencing how we show up in the world.
-When we begin to recognize and understand them—both in ourselves and others—we unlock new possibilities for connection, clarity, and growth.
-Curious to explore what’s beneath the surface?
+When we begin to recognize and understand them, both in ourselves and others, we unlock new possibilities for connection, clarity, and growth.

 Befriending Your Inner Critic